 For example, one recent query planner improvement excludes data more efficiently for relative

 WHERE time >= now()-’1 week’::interval).
 To be even more specific, these relative time predicates are constified at planning time to ignore chunks that don't have data to satisfy the query.
 Furthermore, as the number of partitions increases, planning times can be reduced by 100x or more over vanilla PostgreSQL for the same number of partitions.

-When hypertables are compressed the amount of data that queries need to read is reduced, leading to dramatic increases in performance of 1000x or more.
-For more information (including a discussion of this bar chart) keep reading to the benchmark below.
+When hypertables are compressed, the amount of data that queries need to read is reduced, leading to dramatic increases in performance of 1000x or more.
+For more information (including a discussion of this bar chart), keep reading the benchmark below.

-Other enhancements in TimescaleDB apply to both hypertables and normal PostgreSQL tables: e..g, SkipScan, which dramatically improves DISTINCT queries on any PostgreSQL table with a matching B-tree index regardless of if you have time-series data or not.
+Other enhancements in TimescaleDB apply to both hypertables and normal PostgreSQL tables, e..g, SkipScan, which dramatically improves DISTINCT queries on any PostgreSQL table with a matching B-tree index regardless of whether you have time-series data or not.